 Knowing where your food comes from, as well as its journey to your plate, will help you make more sustainable food choices.
 Buying locally grown crops will reduce your carbon footprint and support local farmers!
 What's not to love about that?

 #2: Eat seasonal whenever possible

 While some fruits and vegetables might be available in your supermarket all year round, there are few crops that are harvested throughout the year.
 Out-of-season-produce is often harvested before it is fully ripe and travels hundreds of kilometers to its final destination.
 Check the country of origin on the stickers or packages, and only buy what is currently in season.
 Those choices will be more nutritious, will be packed with flavor, and will also be more environmentally friendly.

 Tip: If you want to preserve summery flavors, try pickling your vegetables!

 #3: Waste less food

 Did you know that according to a study conducted by FUSIONS EU, we throw away a combined 88 million tons of food annually in the European Union?
-Even though food waste takes place at all levels of the food supply chain, reducing it in our own homes is not only easiest to tackle, it will also have a significant impact.
-In industrialized countries, over 40% of the food waste occurs at retail and consumer level.
-So what can we do about it?
-Plan, shop smart, and be a little creative!
-Planning meals ahead of time and making grocery lists will help you to stop shopping for more than you need, and thus, reduce the amount of food you will be throwing away.
-Or try postponing your shopping trip for a day, and cook with what you can find at home.
-You will be surprised with the endless possibilities of leftovers in your fridge and freezer!
-Find out the best ways to store: a lot of foods can also last much longer if stored properly, especially perishable goods.
+Even though food waste takes place at all levels of the food supply chain, in industrialized countries, over 40 percent of the food waste occurs at the retail and consumer level.
+Therefore, reducing waste at home will have a significant impact and is the easiest to tackle.
+Plan to shop smart and be a little creative.
+Planning meals ahead of time and making detailed grocery lists will keep you from shopping for more than you need, and in turn, reduce the amount of food you will be throwing away.